Laura Stacey: PWHL

 In 2023, when the rival Professional Women's Hockey Players Association and Premier Hockey Federation consolidated into the new Professional Women's Hockey League (PWHL), Stacey was signed as one of Montreal's first three players, alongside Poulin and Ann-Renée Desbiens.
 Ahead of the team's inaugural season, Stacey was named an assistant captain.
-She was also selected as the team's player representative with the PWHL Players Association, the league's labour union.
+She was also selected as the team's player representative with the PWHL Players Association (PWHLPA), the league's labour union, then later as the PWHLPA's president.
 In her first season, she was Montreal's second-leading scorer with ten goals and eight assists.
 She surpassed that mark in her second season, where she was again her team's second-leading scorer with eleven goals and assists.
 During the 2025 PWHL Expansion Draft, she was one of three players who were allowed to be protected first by Montreal.
+On October 23, 2025, she signed a two-year contract extension with the Victoire.
+In December, she was elected president of the PWHL Players Association.
+During the third season of the PWHL, she scored her personal first hat-trick while also recording the first hat-trick in PWHL playoffs history.
+The Victoire went on to win the Walter Cup that season.
+During the 2026 PWHL Expansion Draft, she was again one of three players, who were allowed to be protected first by Montreal.

+International play

+Stacey represented Team Ontario at the 2011 Canada Winter Games.